talkincode/CoolWriter/README.md

 We are working hard to improve and will provide a better experience in the next version.

-## Release Notes

-Users can stay up-to-date with the latest developments in the CoolWriter extension through the release notes.

-### 0.0.1

-Initial version of CoolWriter with basic AI writing features.

 ## Working with Markdown

 You can use Visual Studio Code to edit this README.
 Here are some useful editor keyboard shortcuts: